code-312/Voma/README.md

   - *Note: If you run into an error here destroy the box with `lando destroy` and try to start the box again.*
 2. If you haven't already run `npm install` in the project root, do that now.
 3. Run `bash .lando.database.sh` in the terminal from the repository root.
 This script checks for a `.env.local` file in the repository root.
 If it doesn't exist it creates it and adds the database credentials *if they're not currently set*.
 It'll also run the sync script finishing the setup.
-  - *Note: If you get an SSL error when trying to start the app comment out linkes 8-12 in `db/index.js` and try this step again.*
+  - *Note: If you get an SSL error when trying to start the app comment out lines 8-12 in `db/index.js` and try this step again.*
   - *Note: If you have a `.env.local` with the database variables set (DB_USER, DB_PASSWORD, etc.) update their values manually using the configuration settings in the table.
 Set the DB_PASSWORD variable to "LANDO".*
 <br /><br />